-You’re willing to put in the work, but you’re not sure how to tell if your test prep is paying off.
-Well, there’s no need to worry: college admissions test prep is well-suited to measurement and the tracking of progress.
+You’ve put in lots of work, but you’re not sure if all of your studying for the SAT is paying off.
+Well, there’s no need to worry—there are a few ways to check if your test prep is actually working.

 Start With A Practice Test

 If you’ve never taken the SAT before, you need to take a full practice test to establish your baseline—in other words, to see where you’re starting from.

 Find a quiet place, free of distractions, set a timer, then tackle the Reading, Writing & Language, Math, and Essay sections in the same amount of time, and with the same number of breaks, that you would have on test day.
 Then, score yourself.

 After you check your answers, you can use the scoring charts the College Board provides to see what you’d have gotten on a real SAT.
 Note this down.